schallblick/schallblick/README.md

 Hi there!

-I'm Rolf, a system engineer currently learning web development in my free time.
+I'm Rolf, a system engineer currently learning swift in my free time.